DavidLMS/learnmcp-xapi/README.md

 Contributions to LearnMCP-xAPI are welcome!
 Whether you're improving the code, enhancing the documentation, or suggesting new features, your input is valuable.
 Please check out the [CONTRIBUTING.md](https://github.com/DavidLMS/learnmcp-xapi/blob/main/CONTRIBUTING.md) file for guidelines on how to get started and make your contributions count.

 We're particularly interested in:
-- Additional LRS integrations and compatibility testing
+- **New LRS Plugins**: Implementing support for additional Learning Record Stores using our plugin architecture
+- **Authentication Methods**: Adding support for new authentication protocols and security standards
+- **Plugin Testing**: Comprehensive testing of existing and new plugin implementations
-- New MCP client implementations and examples
+- **MCP Client Examples**: New MCP client implementations and integration examples
-- Educational use case studies and best practices
+- **Educational Use Cases**: Real-world use case studies and best practices documentation
-- Performance optimizations and security enhancements
+- **Performance Optimizations**: Improvements to plugin performance and resource utilization